HelmchenLabSoftware/Cascade/README.md

 In this section, the output from the previous step (``spike_prob``) is loaded from disk.
 Single spikes are fitted into the smooth probabilities such that the most likely spike sequence is recovered.
 For optimal fitting, the parameters of the model used for spike predictions has to be loaded as well (``model_name``).
 The result of the procedure are spike times.
 They are given with the same temporal precision as the sampling rate of the calcium recording.

 We do not recommend discrete spike predictions except for outstanding high-quality recordings and refer to the FAQ and the paper ([link](https://www.nature.com/articles/s41593-021-00895-5), Fig. S7 and Supplementary Note 3) for a discussion.
+But see our more recent [work on GCaMP8](https://www.biorxiv.org/content/10.1101/2025.03.03.641129v3), where single action-potential resolution is partially achieved with GCaMP8s and GCaMP8m.

 **Quantify expected performance of the model (optional)**

 This section can be reproduced with the ``Demo_benchmark_model.py`` file.

-To understand how good predictions are, it is important to quantify the performance of a given trained model.
+To understand how good predictions are, it is recommended to quantify the performance of a given trained model.
 As discussed in depth in the [paper](https://www.nature.com/articles/s41593-021-00895-5), this is best measured by quantifying the performance when training the deep network on all except one ground truth dataset and test it on the held-out dataset.

 To do this systematically, a lot of training and testing needs to performed, and we do not recommend this procedure for CPU-only installations.